 Keep your eyes open and pray.

-There should be room for you and the children if someone is genuinely interested.
-Look for someone that has their balance in perspective, whether their children are young or adults.
+There is room for you and the children if someone is genuinely interested.
+Look for someone with balance in perspective, whether their children are young or adults.

 Make a list of the pre-courtship vetting questions.